openlayers/workshop/doc/en/basics/popup.md

 [import:'markup'](../../../src/en/examples/basics/popup.html)

-## Application Code for Interacting with the Map
+## Application code for interacting with the map

 The `Overlay` module is responsible for anchoring markup to a position on the map, and the `coordinate` module provides a function to format a position in degrees, minutes and seconds.
 Let's import these two modules: